amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 Algorithm B:

 1. Open the book in the middle and check the first word on it.
-1. If the word that you are looking for is alphabetically more significant, then look to the right.
+1. If the word you are looking for is alphabetically more significant, then look to the right.
 Otherwise, look in the left half.
 1. Divide the remainder in half again, and repeat step #2 until you find the word you are looking for.

 Which one is faster?
 The first algorithms go word by word _O(n)_, while the algorithm B split the problem in half on each iteration _O(log n)_.
 This 2nd algorithm is a **binary search**.